History

 Credits 3.0

-This course examines the history of Latin America from 1492 to the end of the twentieth century.
-Particular focus is placed on the roles of religion, race, and economics in the creation of colonial creole societies and the emergence of modem independent nations.
-Readings and lectures will explore how the collision of Iberians, indigenous peoples, and Africans created empires and set the region on a trajectory of intense social and political upheaval in the nineteenth and twentieth centuries.
-Must have six credit hours of history or permission of instructor.
-As needed.
+This course examines the history of Latin America from the pre-Columbian era to the end of the twentieth century.
+Particular focus is placed on the roles of religion, race, and economics in shaping the region.
+Prerequisite: must have six credit hours of History or permission of instructor.
+Fall/Spring as needed.

 Credits 3.0